 If you do not comply with the legal requirements for a collar, you can be prosecuted and fined under the Animal Health Act 1981.
 Furthermore, if your dog does not have a collar on a highway or in a public place, it can be treated as a stray dog and seized by the Local Authority.

 Under the Dangerous Dogs Act 1991 it is a criminal offence to allow a pit bull terrier, Japanese tosa or any dog designated by the Secretary of State as being a dog bred for fighting, to be in a public place without being muzzled and kept on a lead by someone who is 16 years old or above.
 Where an offence is committed the offender may be imprisoned and/or fined.
 The Court may also order the destruction of the dog and may order the offender to be disqualified from having custody of a dog, for such period as the Court thinks fit.

 From 6 April 2016, all dogs in England, Wales and Scotland are now legally required to be microchipped and their details registered on an authorised database.
 Failure to microchip your dog could lead to a £500 fine, and you may be given notice to microchip your dog within 21 days.
 Once registered, you must keep the registered details up to date.

 Safety to others

-Under the Dogs (Protection of Livestock) Act 1953 where a dog worries livestock on any agricultural land, the owner of the dog and any person who is in charge of the dog at the time commits a criminal offence, punishable by a fine.
-There are exceptions for certain dogs, for example, police dogs, guide dogs, trained sheep dogs, working gun dogs and for packs of hounds.
+Under the Dogs (Protection of Livestock) Act 1953 where a dog worries livestock on any agricultural land, the owner of the dog and any person who is in charge of the dog at the time commits a criminal offence, punishable by a fine and, potentially, the destruction of the dog.
+There are exceptions for certain dogs – police dogs, guide dogs, trained sheep dogs, working gun dogs and for packs of hounds.